techreturners/learner-materials-intro-to-react-router/docs/activity_3.md

 ## The Next Level 🔥

+If your application:

+- Isn't broken 😅
+- Has the ability to navigate to different pages using React Router
+- Has the ability to view a list of misdemeanours with different punishment ideas
+- Has the ability to filter misdemeanours
+- Has a form that adds a misdemeanour to the misdemeanour list and Posts the misdemeanour to the server
+- Has decent test coverage (20 - 50 tests)

+THEN YOU'RE READY FOR THE NEXT LEVEL 🔥🙌🔥🙌🔥

+If anything from the above checklist is missing though, take a little time getting these things working before moving on to the next part 🙂

-If you're feeling up to it, [activity 4](./activity_4.md) has some suggestions for taking your app to new heights - including deploying it live on the internet! 🤩
+[Activity 4](./activity_4.md) has some suggestions for taking your app to new heights - including deploying it live on the internet! 🤩